 I’ve had variations of red-violet hair for as long as I’ve been working in Preview, and one day I was like, maybe I should go dark again?
 I’ve sacrificed so much already for my red hair.
-I don’t expose my hair to the sun, I can’t wash it every single day (which led to complicated schedule of working out), and I haven’t gone underwater (salt or chlorine) in two years.
+I don’t expose my hair to the sun, I can’t wash it every single day (which led to a complicated workout schedule), and I haven’t gone underwater (salt or chlorine) in two years.

 So as I booked myself an appointment with Fendi, my regular colorist at Basement Salon in Shangri-la who's also an Aveda artist, I set myself to ask for dark hair.
 And you know what he told me?
 "What?
 Boring."